Why Switch to Signal?

 Particularly important settings to check:

-- Disappearing Messages: Set default timers for messages to auto-delete
+- Disappearing messages: Set default timers for messages to auto-delete

-- Read Receipts: Choose whether others see when you've read messages
+- Read receipts: Choose whether others see when you've read messages

 Signal has some unique features worth exploring:

-Note to Self: Send messages to yourself for notes and reminders
+Note to self: Send messages to yourself for notes and reminders

 View-once media: Send photos or videos that disappear after viewing